Royals vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- Kansas City is 39-70 this season when entering a game as the underdog by +120 or more on the moneyline.
+- Kansas City has entered 110 games this season as the underdog by +120 or more and is 40-70 in those contests.

-- Oddsmakers have implied with the moneyline set for this matchup that the Royals have a 45.5% chance of pulling out a win.
+- The moneyline set for this matchup implies the Royals have a 45.5% chance of coming away with a victory in the contest.

-- Kansas City's games have gone over the total in 77 of its 157 chances.
+- Kansas City and its opponents have hit the over in 78 of its 158 games with a total this season.

-- The Royals are 11-10-0 against the spread in their 21 games with a line set by sportsbooks this season.
+- The Royals are 11-10-0 against the spread in their 21 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!